 Kumayri Historic District

 The second-largest city in Armenia is Gyumri.
-Located in Shirak, you can explore traditional Armenian architecture that was constructed from the 18th to 19th centuries from a black volcanic stone call tuff.
+Located in Shirak, you can explore traditional Armenian architecture that was constructed from the 18th to 19th centuries from a black volcanic stone called tuff.

-Kumayri Historic District is one of the oldest neighborhoods in Gyumri.
+Kumayri Historic District is one of the oldest neighborhoods in Gyumri and one of the most important cultural experiences in Armenia.

 Known also as Cultural Museum-Reserve, the district is teeming with buildings with unique architecture including museums, authentic hotel boutiques, hip cafes, and much more.